nuocc/Automatic-Microsoft-Email-Generator-Outlook-Hotmail-/README.md

 ## ⚙️ Changed / Improved
 - Default values and ranges for username and password adjusted for more flexibility

-## ⚠️ Note
-- Tool is intended for local testing and educational purposes only
-- Does not register Microsoft accounts automatically
-- Illegal or abusive usage is strictly prohibited

 ---

 ## 📜 License